spatie/laravel-link-checker/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-link-checker.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-link-checker)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-link-checker.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-link-checker)

 This package provides a command that can check all links on your laravel app.
-By default it will log all links that do not return a status code in the 200- or 300-range.
+By default, it will log all links that do not return a status code in the 200- or 300-range.
 There's also an option to mail broken links.

 If you like this package, take a look at [the other ones we have made](https://spatie.be/opensource/laravel).